 Decision Point State Marine Park is located approximately eight miles from Whittier at the eastern end of Passage Canal.
 This popular park is aptly named, as boaters and sailors would decide whether or not to head out into the larger expanse Port Wells once they reached Decision Point.

 This park is generally used by kayakers and small boat users, as there is no adequate anchorage.
-Along with forested uplands of spruce and hemlock, there are two excellent camping beaches.
+Decision Point is filled with spruce and hemlock uplands, and has two excellent beaches for camping.

 At the head of Squirrel Cove, a small pebble and sand beach provides room for two tents on all but the highest tide cycles.
-On the western side of the cove there are three tent platforms a cooking area and bear-proof food locker.
+On the western side of the cove there are three tent platforms, a cooking area, and bear-proof food locker.
 Farther along the edge of the western shore is a latrine.
-Adjacent to the latrine is a log public contact station.
+Adjacent to the latrine is a Public-Use Cabin.
 Drinking water is not available at this site.

 Just south of Decision Point is an east-facing, medium-pebble beach that provides dry, flat camping for up to 10 tents between the dead trees.
 The camp areas are above high tide and have two fire rings.
 This is one of the heaviest used sites by kayakers, sometimes with large groups visiting.
 Small groups using the larger campsite may expect others to also camp in the area.
 Water is available in the bight, or bend, in the coast behind the small peninsula.